eclipse-arrowhead/core-java-spring/README.md

 GET /serviceregistry/echo
 ```

-Returns a "Got it" message with the purpose of testing the core service availability.
+Returns a "Got it!" message with the purpose of testing the core service availability.

 > **Note:** 4.1.2 version: GET /serviceregistry